-Jeff is married and lives in Kirtland with his wife and three sons.
-He is a runner when the weather is warm, and a skier and snowboarder when the weather is cold.
-He likes to cook and perform do-it-himself home construction projects large and small.
+Jeff is married and lives in Kirtland, Ohio with his wife and their three sons.
+Jeff likes to be outside whenever possible, running when the weather is warm, and skiing when the weather is cold.
+Jeff is also always in the middle of a do-it-himself home construction project.

 - Representation of a general contractor in a highly contested claim that it was wrongfully terminated by a steel mill on a multimillion-dollar project.
 Following a three-and-a-half week jury trial, the jury found in favor of Hahn Loeser’s client, awarding $3.5 million and rejecting the steel mill’s counterclaims